hobronc/afs/README.md

             This is a simple bash script to update/install/remove from 3 sources: regular packages, Flatpaks and Snaps together."
+            Dependencies:
-            Dependencies: fzf - fuzzy finder.
-If the fzf binary is not avaible the sript propose to install it. nala - Commandline frontend for the apt package manager"
+            			mandatory: fzf - fuzzy finder.
+If the fzf binary is not avaible the sript propose to install it.
+                        recomended: nala - Commandline frontend for the apt package manager"

-            There is three main option in the script:"
+            There are three main option in the script:"

                 1 - Update the system"
                 2 - Install packages.
 Search in the Ubuntu/Debian/etc. repositories with apt.
 And also search in the Flatpak (flathub), and Snap repos"